When will shielding end?

-I’m not going to lie to you and say you can just do a mindfulness mediation and your mood will improve or your thoughts become more positive; it takes time.
+I’m not going to lie to you and say you can just do a mindfulness meditation and your mood will improve or your thoughts become more positive; it takes time.

-Meditation is a skill that needs to be cultivated and it requires regular practice to be able to be able to explore the workings of your mind with less reactivity and more equanimity.
+Meditation is a skill that needs to be cultivated and it requires regular practice to be able to explore the workings of your mind with less reactivity and more equanimity.

-Practicing mindfulness isn’t all about formal meditation techniques, as I’ve described above.
-You can practice mindfulness while out in the garden, or from inside your house watching the birds.
-You can practice mindfulness while washing up, while drinking a cup of tea, while doing the dusting.
+Practising mindfulness isn’t all about formal meditation techniques, as I’ve described above.
+You can practise mindfulness while out in the garden, or from inside your house watching the birds.
+You can practise mindfulness while washing up, while drinking a cup of tea, while doing the dusting.

 Learning about mindfulness doesn’t have to be a serious endeavour, it can be a good deal of fun.
 All you need is an intention to engage with it and a curiosity to find out whether it works for you.
 Have a look at the Level 1 Resilio training option, it could provide you with a starting point.

-What joy we experieince in life is only what there is available, right now, in this moment and moment to moment.
+What joy we experience in life is only what there is available, right now, in this moment and moment to moment.
 Takes a bit of getting your head around, doesn’t it?